How to build a house out of stone (for apocalypses AND fun)

 You didn't think you could make a house just out of rocks, did you?
 You gotta wind and waterproof this situation.
-Enter concrete.
+Enter mortar.

-I know what you’re thinking – you can’t just buy concrete in an apocalypse.
-That's why you have to make concrete from stuff around you.
+I know what you’re thinking – you can’t just buy mortar in an apocalypse.
+That's why you have to make it from stuff around you.

 Find some limestone.
 Grind it up until it's dust.
 Then, put it in a pot of water and boil it, stirring as you go.
 Mix some dirt in.
 Congratulations!
-You just made concrete.
+You just made mortar.

-Use the concrete to patch up the gaps in the rocks.
+Use the mortar to patch up the gaps in the rocks.
 Use it fast, because once it cools down, it turns back into rock.
-And it's SUPER embarrassing if you ruin your pot because you filled it with concrete.
+And it's SUPER embarrassing if you ruin your pot because you filled it with mortar.

 Make the roof

 This whole roof made out of stones business seemed precarious to me, but the locals here have worked out a pretty good method.